-If students have any questions regarding the policy and the specific impact on their accounts, please contact the Director of Student Accounts or the Assistant Director of Student Accounts.
+If students have any questions regarding the policy and the specific impact on their accounts, please contact the Director of Student Accounts.

 Day students (full-time, part-time, resident, and commuter) who elect to leave Nichols College for reasons other than graduation MUST officially withdraw from the institution.